docentDavid/javascript-frameworks/README.md

 What import alias would you like configured? @/*
 ```

-## Setup and Installation with Clone
+## Or...
+Setup and Installation with Clone

 1. **Clone the repository**:
    ```bash